 - A minimum number of teeth that connect together are required to support your jaw joints and chew properly.
-TMD (Temporal Mandibular Joint Disorders) and poor nutrition can result from too many lost teeth.
+TMD (Temporomandibular Joint Disorders) and poor nutrition can result from too many lost teeth.

 We offer the following options to replace missing teeth and fill gaps.

 Bridgework helps fill spaces well by joining teeth together over a gap.
-A ‘bridge’ can fill in one tooth space or several with fairly natural looking teeth.
-A bridge is cemented in so it is permanently attached to your teeth so they don’t move around nor come out.
+A dental bridge can fill in one tooth space or several with fairly natural-looking teeth.
+A bridge is cemented in so it is permanently attached to your teeth.
+They don’t move around or come out.
 The only cons to bridgework are:

-Bridgework has been a mainstay in dentistry for many decades and can be white (porcelain) or gold.
-Dental plans usually cover them and bridgework can appear quite authentic and last for years without causing the wear and tear on the surrounding gums and teeth.
+Bridgework has been a mainstay in dentistry for many decades and can be white porcelain or gold.
+They appear authentic and last for years.
+Dental plans usually cover them and bridgework can appear quite authentic and last for years without causing wear and tear on the surrounding gums and teeth.

 Single Tooth Replacement with an Implant Crown

 An implant-supported crown is an excellent option for filling a single tooth gap in your smile!
-Dental implant supported crowns are usually the most cost-effective solution over time for you because they can possibly last the rest of your life!
+Dental implant supported crowns are usually the most cost-effective solution over time for you because they can last up to the rest of your life!

-- Leave surrounding teeth untouched.
+- The surrounding teeth remain untouched.
 This is especially important if the teeth on either side of the gap have no fillings.

-- Support themselves when chewing so other teeth don’t get an increased load.
+- The crowns support themselves when chewing, so other teeth don’t get an increased load.

-- Maintain the bone and gums around them much like natural teeth do.
+- They maintain the bone and gums around them much like natural teeth do.

-- Look great as the teeth are separate.
+- They look great as the teeth are separate.

-Dr Malfair and our highly trained staff in Kelowna has been placing and restoring dental implants since 2006 and are educated in associated grafting techniques.
-So we can usually do all the work start to finish here in our office!
+Dr. Malfair and our highly trained staff in Kelowna have been placing and restoring dental implants since 2006 and are educated in associated grafting techniques.
+We can usually do all the work from start to finish here in our office!

 These concerns are more pronounced with lower dentures than upper dentures.